- Home »

 The new Earth Charter Center for Education for Sustainable Development offers training at the intersection of education, sustainability, and Earth Charter values.
 The center is designed by highly qualified instructors, who are committed to assist educators to improve their work, deepen their sustainability profile, and learn how to integrate and apply ethics as an essential element of education.
 The new facility is located at the UN mandated University for Peace and it is within one of the biggest natural reserves of the Costa Rican Central Valley, 30 km/20 miles outside of the capital, San José.
 The new Center has been designed to meet the U.S. Green Building Council Leadership in Energy and Environmental Design (LEED) Silver standard.
 It is the first educational facility in Costa Rica to receive a LEED certificate.

 The cost for accommodation can range from US$50 to US$115 per day depending on what kind of accommodation you select.
 Please note that these are special rates offered to our organization.
 Once you register to the course we will assist you with the process of selecting and booking the hotel.
 If you prefer, we can also arrange your stay with a Costa Rican family in the nearby town, Ciudad Colón.
-We can also arrange your stay with a Costa Rican family in nearby town, Ciudad Colón.

 The tuition fee must be paid in full at the latest two weeks before the beginning of the course, otherwise you risk losing your spot in the course.